alex-bellon/wikipedia/README.md

 - [Goat tower](https://en.wikipedia.org/wiki/Goat_tower) - a multi-story decorative goat house, modeled on a European garden folly, an early example of which was built in Portugal in the 19th century.
 - [Half-track](https://en.wikipedia.org/wiki/Half-track) - a civilian or military vehicle with regular wheels at the front for steering and continuous tracks at the back to propel the vehicle and carry most of the load.
 The purpose of this combination is to produce a vehicle with the cross-country capabilities of a tank and the handling of a wheeled vehicle.
 - [Holdout](https://en.wikipedia.org/wiki/Holdout_(real_estate)) - a piece of property that did not become part of a larger real estate development because the owner either refused to sell or wanted more than the developer would pay.
+- [Hipster PDA](https://en.wikipedia.org/wiki/Hipster_PDA) - a paper-based personal organizer.
+Originally a tongue-in-cheek reaction to the increasing expense and complexity of personal digital assistants (PDA), the Hipster PDA (said to stand for "Parietal Disgorgement Aid" and often abbreviated to "hPDA") simply comprises a sheaf of index cards held together with a binder clip.
 - [Immovable ladder](https://en.wikipedia.org/wiki/Status_Quo_(Jerusalem_and_Bethlehem)#Immovable_ladder) - Some consider the so-called immovable ladder under the window of the Church of the Holy Sepulchre to be a visible symbol of the alleged inactivity the Status Quo imposes.
 - [Insect hotel](https://en.wikipedia.org/wiki/Insect_hotel) - also known as a bug hotel or insect house, is a manmade structure created to provide shelter for insects.
 They can come in a variety of shapes and sizes depending on the specific purpose or specific insect it is catered to.
 Most consist of several different sections that provide insects with nesting facilities – particularly during winter, offering shelter or refuge for many types of insects.
 Their purposes include hosting pollinators.
 - [Jail tree](https://en.wikipedia.org/wiki/Jail_tree) - is any tree used to incarcerate a person, usually by chaining the prisoner up to the tree.